TheMonk2121/ai-dev-tasks/README.md

 Building complex features with AI can sometimes feel like a black box.
 This workflow aims to bring structure, clarity, and control to the process by:

 1. **Defining Scope:** Clearly outlining what needs to be built with a Product Requirement Document (PRD).
-2. **Detailed Planning:** Breaking down the PRD into a granular, actionable task list.
+2. **Detailed Planning:** Breaking down the PRD into a granular, actionable task list optimized for AI execution.
-3. **Iterative Implementation:** Guiding the AI to tackle one task at a time, allowing you to review and approve each change.
+3. **AI-Optimized Implementation:** Guiding AI agents to tackle tasks efficiently with strategic human checkpoints.

 This structured approach helps ensure the AI stays on track, makes it easier to debug issues, and gives you confidence in the generated code.